Understanding your horse's Seaver "Cadence" and "Bounce" functions

 Thursday, September 27, 2018

-Did you know that your CEEFIT by Seaver measures the cadence and bounce of your horse at work ?
+Did you know that your CEEFIT by Seaver measures cadence and bounce of your horse at work ?
 But what exactly do these terms mean?
 In this article, we give you the keys to understanding these two features and their relevance to your horse's daily work.

-What is the cadence of my horse?
+What is my horse's cadence?

 We note that the horse slightly accelerates his canter before returning to trot, perhaps due to opposition or loss of balance.
 A phenomenon to watch out for and work on if it occurs systematically.